usatlas/AFdocs/tier3docs/sshlogin/ssh2SLAC.md

 For ATLAS users, we currently provide GPFS filesystem for home (100GB) and data (2-10TB) in the AFS environment.
 At SDF, ATLAS users will get a new home directory of 25GB.
 The GPFS file system is also available in SDF until the hardware retires (at that time, we will migrate users from GPFS to Lustre).
-AFS is not available in SDF.
+AFS file system is not available in SDF.

 ## Setup ATLAS environment